-- 186 If at the time when the company is being wound up the company has registered any interest in land and/or exercised any right to buy under Part 2 of the Land Reform (Scotland) Act 2003, any property remaining after satisfaction of all the company's debts and liabilities shall not be paid to or distributed among the members of the company; instead, that property shall be transferred (subject to article 190) to: - (a) such other community body or bodies with similar objectives, crofting community body or bodies, a non-profit distributing body with similar objectives or Part 3A community body or bodies as may be determined by the members or (subject to the identity of the transferee body or bodies being approved by the Scottish Ministers); or - (b) (if no such community body, crofting community body, non-profit distributing body or Part 3A community body is approved by the Scottish Ministers) the Scottish Ministers (to be held for charitable purposes only) or to such charity as the Scottish Ministers may direct. - 187 If at the time when the company is being wound up the company has exercised any right to buy under Part 3A of the Land Reform (Scotland) Act 2003, any property remaining after satisfaction of all the company's debts and liabilities shall not be paid to or distributed among the members of the company; instead, that property shall be transferred (subject to article 190) to: - (a) such other community body or bodies with similar objectives, crofting community body or bodies or to a non-profit distributing body with similar objectives as may be determined by the members (subject to the identity of the transferee body or bodies being approved by the Scottish Ministers); or - (b) (if no community body, crofting community body or non-profit distributing body is approved by the Scottish Ministers) the Scottish Ministers (to be held for charitable purposes only) or to such charity as the Scottish Ministers may direct. - 188 If at the time when the company is being wound up the company has exercised any right to buy under Part 5 of the Land Reform (Scotland) Act 2016, any property remaining after satisfaction of all the company's debts and liabilities shall not be paid to or distributed among the members of the company; instead, that property shall be transferred (subject to article 190) to:
+- If at the time when the company is being wound up the company has exercised any right to buy under Part 3A of the Land Reform (Scotland) Act 2003, any property remaining after satisfaction of all the company's debts and liabilities shall not be paid to or distributed among the members of the company; instead, that property shall be transferred (subject to article 191) to: - (a) such other community body or bodies with similar objectives, crofting community body or bodies, Part 3A community body or bodies, Part 5 community body or bodies or to a non-profit distributing body with similar objectives as may be determined by the members (subject to the identity of the transferee body or bodies being approved by the Scottish Ministers); or - (b) (if no community body, crofting community body, Part 3A community body, Part 5 community body or non-profit distributing body is approved by the Scottish Ministers) the Scottish Ministers (to be held for charitable purposes only) or to such charity as the Scottish Ministers may direct. - 189 If at the time when the company is being wound up the company has exercised any right to buy under Part 5 of the Land Reform (Scotland) Act 2016, any property remaining after satisfaction of all the company's debts and liabilities shall not be paid to or distributed among the members of the company; instead, that property shall be transferred (subject to article 191) to: - (a) such other community body or bodies with similar objectives or to a non-profit distributing body with similar objectives as may be determined by the members (subject to the identity of the transferee body or bodies being approved by the Scottish Ministers); or - (b) (if no community body or non-profit distributing body is approved by the Scottish Ministers) the Scottish Ministers (to be held for charitable purposes only) or to such charity as the Scottish Ministers may direct. - 190 If at the time when the company is being wound up the company has made any asset transfer request under Part 5 of the Community Empowerment (Scotland) Act 2015, any property remaining after satisfaction of all the company's debts and liabilities shall not be paid to or distributed among the members of the company; instead, that property shall be transferred (subject to article 191) to: - (a) another community transfer body with similar objectives; - (b) a charity; - (c) such community body or bodies with similar objectives. crofting community body or bodies or a non-profit distributing body with similar objectives as may be determined by the members (subject to

-- (a) such other community body or bodies with similar objectives or to a non-profit distributing body with similar objectives as may be determined by the members (subject to the identity of the transferee body or bodies being approved by the Scottish Ministers); or - (b) (if no community body or non-profit distributing body is approved by the Scottish Ministers) the Scottish Ministers (to be held for charitable purposes only) or to such charity as the Scottish Ministers may direct. - 189 If at the time when the company is being wound up the company has made any asset transfer request under Part 5 of the Community Empowerment (Scotland) Act 2015, any property remaining after satisfaction of all the company's debts and liabilities shall not be paid to or distributed among the members of the company; instead, that property shall be transferred (subject to article 190) to: - (a) another community transfer body with similar objectives; - (b) a charity; - (c) such community body or bodies with similar objectives. crofting community body or bodies or a non-profit distributing body with similar objectives as may be determined by the members (subject to the identity of the transferee body or bodies being approved by the Scottish Ministers); or - (d) (if no community body, crofting community body or non-profit distributing body is approved by the Scottish Ministers) the Scottish Ministers (to be held for charitable purposes only) or to such charity as the Scottish Ministers may direct. - 190 If at the time when the company is being wound up the company is a charity: - (a) the company will require to obtain the prior consent of OSCR to the winding up; and - (b) no property shall be transferred under articles 186, 187,188 or 190 to any body unless it is a charity; for the avoidance of doubt, the Scottish Ministers should be taken to be a "body" for the purposes of this article and articles 186, 187,188 and 190;
+- the identity of the transferee body or bodies being approved by the Scottish Ministers); or - (d) (if no community body, crofting community body or non-profit distributing body is approved by the Scottish Ministers) the Scottish Ministers (to be held for charitable purposes only) or to such charity as the Scottish Ministers may direct. - 191 If at the time when the company is being wound up the company is a charity: - (a) the company will require to obtain the prior consent of OSCR to the winding up; and - (b) no property shall be transferred under articles 186, 187,188, 189 or 190 to any body unless it is a charity; for the avoidance of doubt, the Scottish Ministers should be taken to be a "body" for the purposes of this article and articles 186, 187,188, 189 and 190;